 Being an industry leader in responsible operations means being a responsible employer.
-Golden Agri-Resources (GAR) created jobs for over 170,000 people in Indonesia including providing livelihoods for 70,800 plasma smallholders.
+Golden Agri-Resources (GAR) employs around 99,800 people around the world.
 This is a responsibility we do not take lightly.

 GAR provides fair employment and respects human and labour rights.
 We strive to provide a safe working environment, empower women, and foster a culture of diversity.
 Through the GSEP, we have reinforced our commitment to ensuring that the rights of all employees working in our operations are respected.